woossi0/suite/docs/usermanual/source/sysadmin/clustering/install.rst

 OS X
 ~~~~

 The clustering extension is not currently supported on using the OS X installer, as OpenGeo Suite for OS X is not designed to be used in a production environment.
-If you would like to use Clustering on OS X, use the Production WARs.
+If you would like to use Clustering on OS X, use OpenGeo Suite for Application Servers.

 Linux
 ~~~~~